The secret of a successful biscuit with an interesting shape is

 too hard to handle, roll out onto a cool worktop dusted with

-- Roll until nicely thin, then cut out with a gingerbread man
+- Roll until nicely thin, then cut out shapes with a cookie

-- Bake for 15 minutes, cool on a cake rack.
+- Bake for 15 minutes, then remove from the oven and cool on a

 - When completely cold, apply some icing with a toothpick or

-small knife to make additional decoration such as hats, hair,
+small knife to make additional decorations such as hats, hair,

 belts, shoes, etc.